What is a blog?

 How does the blog differ from the GLRPPR news service?

-The blog will include not only current news, but also resources that GLRPPR staff members think you might find interesting or useful.
+The blog includes not only current news, but also resources that GLRPPR staff members think you might find interesting or useful.
 It’s our way of pointing out interesting information to you, while providing you with a way to comment or expand upon on that information, in order to provide us with feedback or to enrich the information shared among your colleagues.

 How does the blog differ from the LINK newsletter?